uka-aidev/virtual-personality-structure/01_Concept_Overview.md

   By adjusting the stance and fidelity of output, VPS helps users maintain their own frameworks for thinking and decision-making, rather than offloading those functions to the AI.

 * **Structurally mediated coexistence without excessive emotion**
   VPS enables a balance between impersonality and warmth.
-It allows AI to appear empathetic or aligned when needed, without relying on embedded emotions or simulated subjectivity.
+It allows AI to appear empathetic or aligned when needed, without relying on embedded emotion or simulated subjectivity.

 ## The Three Structural Components of VPS